-Sometimes, a company may decide not to publish the RFP, but invite a handful of trusted vendors that it already worked with before.
-The practice often occurs in already established businesses that published RFPs in previous periods and developed a list of vendors that delivered according to their promise.
+Sometimes, a company may decide not to publish the RFP, but invite a handful of trusted vendors that it has already worked with before.
+This practice often occurs in already established businesses that published RFPs in previous periods and have developed a list of vendors that delivered according to their promise.
 The practice helps reduce the duration of the bidding process since the buyer already possesses background information on all the vendors and will spend less time in choosing the winning bid.

 Seller’s Viewpoint on Competitive Bidding

 The seller’s responsibility is to send proposals in response to an RFP and convince the buyer that they are the right people for the job.
 The typical bidding process for a seller is as follows: getting qualified to send proposals; reviewing the terms of the RFP and determining if they are qualified; creating and sending a proposal that satisfies the requirements of the RFP; and getting a response as to whether they won or lost the bidding.